 Sullivans partnered with Kevin O'Gara, an Atlanta Designer.
 Find his tips for faux greenery below!

-Sullivan’s is the wholesale brand behind much of the home decor, faux plants and stems, and seasonal accents you will find in retailers across the country.
-They are now making their selection available to all with the newly launched Sullivan’s Home Decor brand!
+"Sullivan’s is the wholesale brand behind much of the home decor, faux plants and stems, and seasonal accents you will find in retailers across the country.
+They are now making their selection available to all with the newly launched Sullivans Home Decor brand!
 Their selection is vast (and growing) and I picked out some classic faux greenery and stems to share my favorite tips on styling it in your home.
-It’s a great way to breathe some life into your decor and perfect to add as we approach winter and it gets less and less green outside our windows!
+It’s a great way to breathe some life into your decor and perfect to add as we approach winter and it gets less and less green outside our windows!"

 Kevin says, "When it comes to faux plants, the more dense the foliage, the more realistic.
-Human brains are programmed to detect pattern, so with more little leaves (like on these pretty topiaries), it comes across as much more real and organic to our eyes."
+Human brains are programmed to detect pattern, so with more little leaves (like this Baby Grass Half Orb), it comes across as much more real and organic to our eyes."

-One of my favorite ways to style faux plants and flowers is to blur the lines between real and fake.
-I do this by styling a few faux plants with some real ones in the same room.
+One of Kevin's favorite ways to style faux plants and flowers is to blur the lines between real and fake.
+"I do this by styling a few faux plants with some real ones in the same room.
 Put your faux plants up high on shelves where it would be hard to keep something alive and a fern or orchid closer to your line of sight (and within easier reach for watering)."

-Speaking of moss, it is your BFF when it comes to adding greenery at home.
-Dried moss is great for adding to the top of a planter, filling a bowl or urn, or adding a sculptural accent like a moss ball to the top of a stack of books or tray.
-This designer favorite adds a classic material and texture to a space like nothing else!
+Moss is your BFF when it comes to adding greenery at home.
+Kevin says, "Dried moss is great for adding to the top of a planter, filling a bowl or urn, or adding a sculptural accent like a moss ball to the top of a stack of books or tray.
+This designer favorite adds a classic material and texture to a space like nothing else!"

 Kevin recommends being picky about your faux flowers.
 "When it comes to faux flowers, there’s a very fine line between classy and tacky.
 I would recommend always sticking to subtle, natural colors, and treating faux stems as a quiet accent rather than a centerpiece."